padillaco/wpengine-deploy-action/README.md

 ## Implementation

-### 1. Copy the Example Workflow File
+### 1. Copy the Workflow File Template

-Copy the [.github](/example/.github/) from the example directory to the root of the repository.
-This folder contains the [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file where actions related to the WP Engine deployment can be added/removed.
+Copy this [.github](/example/.github/) folder to the root of the repository that is being setup for auto-deployments.
+If the **.github/workflows** folder already exists within the repository, then copy only the [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file to the workflows folder.

 ### 2. Actions

-The workflow file includes 3 actions:
+ The [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file includes 3 actions:

 1. Setup Node: Downloads and caches Node.js and adds it to the PATH
 2. Install JS Dependencies and Build Theme Assets